We are all capable of having compassionate conversations about mental health, say those behind courses to train people in mental health first aid

 What if people were trained to recognise the first signs of mental illness in workplaces, schools, universities and the armed forces?
-A programme of courses run by Mental Health First Aid (MHFA) England is doing just this.
-The hope is that it could help revolutionise the way we talk about mental health, dismantle some of the stigma, and get more people accessing support.
+A programme of online courses run by Mental Health First Aid (MHFA) England is doing just this.
+The hope is that it could improve the way we talk about mental health, dismantle some of the stigma, and get more people accessing support.

 “There is still a huge stigma around mental health issues across schools and universities, with far too many people suffering in silence,” says mental health first aid instructor Matt Holman, owner of workplace wellbeing company Simpila Healthy Solutions.
 “Earlier intervention and emotional support – listening – is a very important part of helping people on their road to recovery.”

 Around one in four people in the UK experiences a mental health problem each year, and nearly one in seven is thought to be affected by poor mental health at work.
 Mental health first aiders do not act as therapists, but as a first point of contact for those in distress.
 Over two days on MHFA England’s training courses, people are taught to recognise early signs and symptoms, are told about the services available locally, and learn how to listen in an empathetic, non-judgmental way.
 Common conditions such as depression, anxiety and eating disorders are explained, and trainers also learn about how to look after their own mental wellbeing.

 “A conversation can be so powerful in helping someone take that first step to getting the help they may need,” explains Jaan Madan, head of the client experience team at MHFA England.